 G-SOEP - German Socio-Economic Panel (DIW Berlin)

-The German Socio-Economic Panel (G-SOEP) is a longitudinal survey of approximately 11,000 private households in the Federal Republic of Germany from 1984 to 2012, and eastern German länder from 1990 to 2012.
+The German Socio-Economic Panel (G-SOEP) is a longitudinal survey of approximately 11,000 private households in the Federal Republic of Germany from 1984 to 2013 (release May 2015), and eastern German länder from 1990 to 2013.
 G-SOEP is produced by DIW Berlin.
 Variables include household composition, employment, occupations, earnings, health and satisfaction indicators.

 DIW Berlin provides detailed information about G-SOEP methodology and variables in German and English.